ody-dev/documentation/content/docs/server/http_server.md

     ] ,

     /*
-     * Files and folders that must be changed in real time */
+     * Files and folders that must be watched in real time */
     'watcher' => [
         'App',